 From Salzburg or from Berchtesgaden the Königssee is a perfect destination for a day trip.
 From far ahead there are already signs to the Königssee.
 The signs end at a huge parking (really big).
 You have to pay for the parking!!!
 We arrived quite early in the morning, so it wasn’t that crowded.
-The line for the boat tickets where fine but expensive (in 2002 it was €25, for an adult, to Salet, the end of the lake).
+The que for the boat tickets where not very long but expensive (in 2002 it was €25, for an adult, to Salet, the end of the lake).

 The Königsbach wasserfall was the first waterfall at the left side and is one of the highest waterfalls in Germany with a total height over 200 meters.
 The river Königsbach cascades down over 240 meters from the Hagengebirge.
 In potential the Königsbach wasserfall is much higher, about 400 meters.

 Especially in the early summer, the Königsbach Wasserfall is beautiful with a lot of melted snow coming down from Hagengebirge with mountaintops of 2.200 meter.
 In July I was a little bit disappointed, the waterfall didn’t impress me that much and the drop was quite flat.